Fool's Gold

 When guilt and shame become dominant in our lives, we have to seek greater compensations to cover the guilt and shame.
 It becomes a downward spiral.
 We need more and more alcohol, sex, success, or thrills.
 This is followed by greater guilt and shame.
 One addiction may also call for another addiction.
 A drug addiction may also invite an occult addiction.
 A music addiction may invite a sex addiction.
 Solomon's addiction to the love for many women led him to follow after other gods (Ashtoreth and Milcom) (I Kings 11:4-8).

 However, Jesus stated that whatever we hold to, we end up losing (John 12:25).
 Why is this?
 God is a jealous god and will allow no idols before Him.
 Whatever we hold to, even if it is something good (a marriage, a job, or counseling ministry), is to God an idol.
 It becomes an idol because it has taken the place of God in our lives.
 Furthermore, Peter says "Casting all your care upon him; for he careth for you.
 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour: Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world" (I Peter 5:7-9).
-We have a choice either to lay what we have held to (our care) before God and let go or face the roaring lion.
+We have a choice either to lay what we have held to (our care) before God and let go or face the devil who his like a roaring lion.
 If we are not willing to let go, God allows the devil to attack us in the area that we are holding tightly in our hands.

 Please understand that the following is only a brief outline of solutions